Privacy Policy

 Anonymous method of surveying:

-The beauty of Diversity Atlas is that you are anonymous.
-Your answers form part of your organisation's diversity snapshot but cannot be attributed to any participant individually.
+The beauty of the Diversity Atlas survey is that you are anonymous.
+Your answers form part of your organisation's diversity snapshot but cannot be attributed to any individual participant.

 • Ancestral and/or cultural heritage